-CNSL 550 Diagnosis and Treatment Planning in Counseling 3 credits
+CNSL 550 Diagnosis and Treatment Planning in Counselina 3 credits

 The purpose of this course is for students to learn about select mental disorders and psychopathologies that pose challenges to people across the lifespan.
 Biological, psychological, social and environmental factors implicated in vulnerability and resilience to these disorders are examined.
 Students develop skills in the diagnosis of mental disorders using the most current Diagnostic and Statistical Manual of Mental Disorders (DSM) criteria.
 Students also learn treatment planning strategies using best practice and evidence-based treatment approaches and models.
-Prerequisites: CNSL 509, CNSL 510, CNSL 515, and CNSL 540

-CNSL 552 Group Work 3 credits
+Group Work

 An examination of the history, contemporary research findings, and conceptual models, process issues, and ethics involved in the effective practice of group work.
 Participation in a group experience is required.
-Prerequisites: CNSL 554

-CNSL 554 Introduction to Counseling Techniques 3 credits This is a skills-based course designed to introduce students to the art and science of counseling and the early stages of the helping process.
+Introduction to Counseling Techniques

+This is a skills-based course designed to introduce students to the art and science of counseling and the early stages of the helping process.
 This goal will be met through the application of counseling theory to counseling practice.
 The art of counseling refers to the personalization the counselor brings to the counseling relationship and includes establishing a positive rapport with the client.
 The science of counseling includes critical thinking, assessment, use of data, and evaluation.
 Throughout this course, we will employ role plays and practice sessions to explore the ways in which theory informs practice and how counseling practice informs theory development.